Slack vs Microsoft Teams: Finding the Best Fit for Your Business

 Microsoft Teams is a better fit for:

-• Midsize to large businesses looking to cut costs,
+• Midsize to large businesses looking for a full-fledged app ecosystem,

 Conversely, Slack is more suitable for: